ARM-software/abi-aa/pauthabielf64/pauthabielf64.rst

 ==============

-The static linker cannot create signed pointers, just as it cannot run constructors for static variables, but the C-runtime that runs before main can.
+The static linker cannot create signed pointers, just as it cannot run constructors for static variables, but the start-up code that runs before the program (in C/C++, before ``main()``) can.
 The static linker must communicate the details of how to create the signed pointers by embedding the information in the ELF file.
-The format of the information is platform ABI as it is a contract between the static-linker and the C-runtime.
-One simple method of encoding the information is to emit a dynamic relocation section as if dynamic linking, with linker defined symbols denoting the base and limit of the section.
+The format of the information must be defined by the platform ABI, as it is a contract between the static linker and the runtime.
+One simple method of encoding the information is to emit a dynamic relocation section as if dynamic linking, with linker-defined symbols denoting the base and limit of the section.
 The runtime can resolve the dynamic relocations to create the signed pointers.
 More compact encodings are possible.